SvenMichaelKlose/tre/README.md

 - anonymous macros (QUASIQUOTE doesn't need BACKQUOTE),
 - a terse dot-notation CAR and CDR.
 - no LAMBDA symbol required in literal functions

+# Documentation

+You'll find Markdown files here and there.
+Their number is growing, so keep looking out.